NxPKG/khulnasoft-docs/content/dns/_partials/_secondary-dns-override.md

   list: never
 ---

 Normal incoming zone transfers only provide DNS resolution.
-If you also want your traffic to benefit from Cloudflare's performance and security features, you need to [set up Secondary DNS Override](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/).
+If you also want your traffic to benefit from Khulnasoft's performance and security features, you need to [set up Secondary DNS Override](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/).